Randosa/simplesiteblocker/README.md

 SSB blocks selected websites during daily hours on Windows.
 Version 1.2.0 is an installer-based revision built from the public **v1.0.2** tag.
-It retains that version's blocking engine and quiet background saving; the experimental allow-only/LAN feature is not included.
+It retains that version's blocking engine and quiet background saving.

 ## Install and open